 I’ve sat with homeowners in HOA meetings all over this state and I’ve yet to see a board deny a metal roof that looks like shingles, or wood shakes, and fits in color-wise with the rest of the homes in the neighborhood.

 Now, the BAR (Board of Architectural Review) in Charleston is a different story.
-I love working with them and on those houses too, it’s just a different animal altogether.
+I love working with them as well but that area is a different animal altogether.